-The colors alone of this chicken dish screams summer.
+The colors alone of this pollo alla Romana screams summer.

 Roasted bell peppers give that hint of smokiness, plus bits of pancetta — all elevating every cut of chicken into another level.

-Plus, that drizzle of balsamic vinegar at the end of cooking.
+Plus, that drizzle of balsamic vinegar at the end of cooking this Roman-style chicken dish.
 Yum.

 Don’t take my word for it.
-Try this authentic Italian recipe yourself, and I’m sure it’s going to be a regular in your house too.
+Try this authentic Italian recipe for semolina gnocchi, and I’m sure it’s going to be a regular in your house too.

 Vongole, olive oil, garlic, chili, white wine, parsley, and spaghetti — that’s all the ingredients you need for this deliciously light pasta dish.

-No meat in this baked pasta, but just as delicious — and lighter!
+No meat in this baked pasta from Sorrento, but just as delicious — and lighter!

-Serve it as a side dish or an entrée; either way, you would surely be asking for more.
+Serve pasta alla sorrentina as a side dish or an entrée; either way, you would surely be asking for more.

 It’s meatloaf with boiled eggs in the middle; juicy and packed with flavor in every slice.